OpenBB-finance/OpenBB/examples/README.md

 - Getting the historical series from FRED for the 10-year constant maturity US treasury bill.
 - Performing basic DataFrame operations.
 - Creating charts with Plotly Graph Objects.

+usdLiquidityIndex

+This notebook demonstrates how to query the Federal Reserve Economic Database and recreate the USD Liquidity Index.

+- Search FRED for series IDs.
+- Load multiple series as a single call.
+- Unpacking the data response from the FRED query.
+- Perform arithmetic operations on a DataFrame.
+- Normalization methods for a series or DataFrame.
+- Simple processes for creating charts.